lilab-bcb/cumulus/docs/cellranger/fixed_rna_profiling.rst

       - Turn this option on to also count reads mapping to intronic regions.
 With this option, users do not need to use pre-mRNA references.
 Note that if this option is set, cellranger_version must be >= 5.0.0.
 This option is used by ``cellranger multi``.
       - true
       - true
-    * - no_bam
+    * - create_bam
-      - Turn this option on to disable BAM file generation.
+      - If generating BAM file or not.
 This option is only available if cellranger_version >= 5.0.0.
 This option is used by ``cellranger multi``.
-      - false
+      - true
-      - false
+      - true
     * - secondary
       - Perform Cell Ranger secondary analysis (dimensionality reduction, clustering, etc.).
 This option is used by ``cellranger multi``.
       - false
       - false
     * - cellranger_version
       - Cell Ranger version to use.
-Available versions working for FRP data: 7.2.0, 7.1.0, 7.0.1, 7.0.0.
+Available versions working for FRP data: 8.0.0, 7.2.0, 7.1.0, 7.0.1, 7.0.0.
-      - "7.2.0"
+      - "8.0.0"
-      - "7.2.0"
+      - "8.0.0"
     * - docker_registry
       - Docker registry to use for cellranger_workflow.
 Options: